Pomroka/TWT_Challenges_Tester/Readme.md

 - `None` in `"Your output"`: Your solution didn't print for all cases.

-- `None` in `"Input"`: Your solution print more times than there is cases.
+- `None` in `"Input"`: Your solution print more times than there are cases.

   - If you see `None` in `"Input"` or `"Your output"` don't check failed cases until you fix problem with printing, cos "Input" and "Your output" are misaligned after first missing/extra print

-- `"Your Output"` looks like `"Expected"` but tester show its wrong.
+- `"Your Output"` looks like `"Expected"` but tester show it's wrong.
 Check if you print trailing spaces.

 - `StopIteration`: Your solution try to get more input than there is test cases